Xeavin/The-Insurgents-Graveyard/README.md

 1. Remove the .lua file from the **game/x64/scripts/** directory.

 ## How To Use (Cheat Table):
-1. Download the cheat table with *Right-Click -> Save File/Link as*.
+1. Download the repository as an archive with *Code -> Download ZIP* (green button at the top right) and extract it.
 2. Open the game and Cheat Engine.
 3. Click on *File* -> *Open Process*.
 4. Select the game and click on *Open*.